triangletodd/demo-directus-mssql/README.md

-# MSSQL backed Directus + Liquibase Demo
+# MSSQL backed Directus and Liquibase demo

 ## Dependencies
 Install dependencies via Brew (please view the [Brewfile](Brewfile) for all options):